dciangot/cudaml/README.md

     sudo nvidia-docker run -ti --rm -v $PWD:/data -e DISPLAY=$DISPLAY -v $XSOCK:$XSOCK dciangot/cudaml <your command>

-If you want to try root cern with TMVA on GPU <your command>=root -l
+If you want to try root cern with TMVA on GPU your command=root -l